IChollet/ankh-fft/README.md

 then run

 $ cd ./tests

 $ make analyze

 $ ./analyze 2 4 15 6 5

 Signification of the various parameters can be found in analyze.cpp.
-Other test cases are provided.

 # Licence
 The ankh library is under Lesser Gnu Public Licence (LGPL).